LibreCAD/docs/guides/drawingsetup.rst

 A construction layer is designed to hold geometry construction lines:

-    A construction layer won't appear on printout;
+    - A construction layer won't appear on printout;
-    All lines of a construction layer are infinite in length.
+    - All lines of a construction layer are infinite in length.

 You can toggle between construction and normal mode three ways:

-    the right most layer icon Layer icons.png right-click on a layer and choose "Toggle Construction Layer". the checkbox in the layer settings window
+    - The right most layer icon Layer icons.png
+    - Right-click on a layer and choose "Toggle Construction Layer".
+    - The checkbox in the layer settings window

 Ordering Layers
 ~~~~~~~~~~~~~~~

-Layers are displayed in alphabetical order in the layer list, and this is does not relate to the order that entities appear in the z-axis of the drawing.
+Layers are displayed in alpha-numerical order in the layer list.
+However this is does not relate to the order that each entity appears in the z-axis of the drawing.
 Each entity can be raised or lowered with respect to others, and each layer can contain entities that are at different points on the z-axis.
 Use the four Draw Order commands (under the Edit → Draw Order menu) to move entities up or down the z-axis.

 .. _entity-attribute: